hashicorp/terraform-provider-azuread/docs/data-sources/application.md

 * `sign_in_audience` - The Microsoft account types that are supported for the current application.
 One of `AzureADMyOrg`, `AzureADMultipleOrgs`, `AzureADandPersonalMicrosoftAccount` or `PersonalMicrosoftAccount`.
 * `single_page_application` - A `single_page_application` block as documented below.
 * `support_url` - URL of the application's support page.
+* `tags` - A list of tags applied to the application.
 * `terms_of_service_url` - URL of the application's terms of service statement.
 * `web` - A `web` block as documented below.